-Lithium ion batteries are ubiquitous in portable electronics and electric vehicles, but are now competitive in stationary storage applications where lead-acid and nickel-metal hydride technologies once dominated.
+Lithium ion batteries are ubiquitous in portable electronics and electric vehicles, but are now cost-competitive in stationary storage applications where lead-acid and nickel-metal hydride technologies once dominated.

 “Lithium-ion” may refer to a number of technologies which use an electrolyte composed of a lithium-salt dissolved in an organic solvent.
 A graphite (carbon) anode is typically used, though alternative anode technologies are being widely investigated.